 Jack Markell was sworn in as Delaware’s governor on January 19, 2009, and was sworn in for his second term on January 15, 2013.
+He has focused on economic development, education and workforce training as top priorities.
+Markell also has focused on running state government efficiently and effectively, keeping the state’s AAA bond rating while reforming Delaware’s health and pension systems to make them more sustainable over time.

 He was elected state treasurer in 1998, winning three consecutive terms, including his last re-election in November of 2006.
 As treasurer, Markell worked to improve the lives of Delawareans through innovative programs aimed at cutting spending and improving fiscal responsibility.
 He has been recognized in Delaware and across the country as a leader in promoting policies to help all people achieve their economic potential.